 The West Coast Trail boasts the gold standard of outhouses.
 The one at Tsusiat Falls could be used on a postcard, with a view that vindicates all of us who like to do our business with the door open.
 They are clean, safe, and up-to-date composting toilets, meaning that within the creature’s unspeakable guts microorganisms reduce the dreadful sludge to something bearable.
 This works great!
 They even reek less (though still, y’know, enough).
 The only catch is that if you feed it anything inorganic, for instance a tampon, the composting stops and two brave men with rubber gloves and not much to live for have to Go In.
 But I don’t use tampons personally, and you shouldn’t throw that stuff down ordinary outhouse holes anyway.

 These wood chips are small and soft, not the big hard bastards you smoke meat over.
-Normally meant to be thrown over your waste after completion, they are also used for emergency sanitation.
+They are normally meant to be thrown over your waste after completion, but if you’re used to toilet paper being on-hand they are also available for emergency sanitation.
 Cleaning yourself with them is possible.
 But it tends to be… piecework, if you follow me.

 I did not realize this.
 I brought enough toilet paper for an emergency or two.
 Savvy trekkers bring enough for routine.
 Be savvy.
 I bet this goes triple for women: male privilege is a hiker having a slash on a tree.